Updated March 2026

 Jargon and insider framing: A piece that begins "As digital transformation accelerates across enterprise organizations..." has already lost most USA Today readers.
 A piece that begins "The company where your neighbor works is about to replace three of its department managers with software — and most Americans have no idea how common this is becoming" is writing for USA Today's actual audience.

 We manage the submission, editorial correspondence, and follow-up process.
 When a piece is held or rejected, we revise and re-pitch to the next appropriate outlet without losing momentum in the client's publication calendar.
-Phantom IQ clients working toward tier-1 national placements typically achieve their first Tier-1 result within 60–90 days of program start.
+No specific placement is guaranteed — USA Today editorial decisions depend on the strength of the news hook, the relevance of the executive's expertise to the current news cycle, and available editorial space.